The Shuffle

 •••

-For simplicity, I’m not delving into every earlier world order predating the Islamic period, though several pre-Islamic civilisations built formidable systems of power and exchange such as the powerful Hindu and Buddhist empires dominated much of South and Southeast Asia, extending their reach from the Indian subcontinent to Sumatra, Java, and Thailand.
+For simplicity, I’m not delving into every earlier world order predating the Islamic period, though several pre-Islamic civilisations built extendable systems of power and exchange such as the powerful Hindu and Buddhist empires dominated much of South and Southeast Asia, extending their reach from the Indian subcontinent to Sumatra, Java, and Thailand.
 Their cultural and philosophical influence still echoes across Asia.
 One can see it in the art, language, and even traces within Japan’s Shinto thought in the Far East.
-But that is a larger story.

 The Islamic caliphates that followed created a civilisational framework linking commerce, scholarship, and governance from Spain to Central Asia and it was a genuine world order in its own right.